wardbradt/go-ethereum/MEV_spec_v0_2.md

 A block with bundles `MUST` place the bundles at the beginning of the block and `MUST NOT` insert any transactions between the bundles or bundle transactions.

+When constructing the block any bundle that has a reverting transaction which hash is not included in the `RevertingTxHashes` list of the bundle object should be rejected.

-The node `SHOULD` be able to compare the `block profit` for each number of bundles between 0 and `MaxMergedBundles` and choose a block with the highest `profit`, e.g. if `MaxMergedBundles` is 3 then the node `SHOULD` build 4 different blocks - with the maximum of repectively 0, 1, 2, and 3 bundles and compare which has the highest `profit`.
+The node `SHOULD` be able to compare the `block profit` for each number of bundles between 0 and `MaxMergedBundles` and choose a block with the highest `profit`, e.g. if `MaxMergedBundles` is 3 then the node `SHOULD` build 4 different blocks - with the maximum of respectively 0, 1, 2, and 3 bundles and choose the one with the highest `profit`.

-If the 0 bundles block is not yet available and the `StrictProfitSwitch` parameter is set to a value other than 0 then the node `MUST` wait `StrictProfitSwitch` miliseconds before accepting any MEV block for mining.
+When constructing blocks, if the 0 bundles block has not yet been constructed and the `StrictProfitSwitch` parameter is set to a value other than 0, then the node `MUST` wait `StrictProfitSwitch` miliseconds before accepting any MEV block for mining.

 ### Bundle eviction